Duration: 12 hours

 BOOK TOUR NOW

-- Red Valley 20 soles ($7 approx) per person payable at the entrance
+- Optional Red Valley Entrance of 20 soles ($7 approx) per person payable at the entrance

-CHANGES ARE FREE:Any changes to the tour date need to be done before 6:00 pm the day before the tour begins.
+CHANGES ARE FREE:Any changes to the tour date need to be done before 6:00 pm the day before the tour begins

 Can I rent a horse during this trek?